cmichaelgraham/aurelia-typescript/generating-aurelia-type-definitions.md

 At this point, we have what we need to create the top level `aurelia.d.ts` type definition file.

 We use TypeScript's concept of [Ambient Declarations](http://www.typescriptlang.org/Handbook#modules-working-with-other-javascript-libraries) in our recipe when creating `aurelia.d.ts`.
-These ambient declarations allow us to import classes from the Aurelia public interface using the same, unmodified import statements from the sample [`skeleton-navigation`](https://github.com/aurelia/skeleton-navigation).

 The [`aurelia.d.ts`]() file contains the Ambient Module Declarations as shown here: